EstivenMayhuay/App_Model_Machine_Learning/README.md

 # **APP Machine Learning**

 This is an application created by **EMCODY**.
-EMCODY is a web platform who has the purpose help other developers.
+It is a web platform who has the purpose help other developers.

-Now, In this app, you will find examples of predictive models apply **machine learning**
+Now, In this app, you will find examples of predictive models apply **machine learning**.
+We are consume an API ML create with Node.js.

+> In the **Titanic** section we use a machine learning model to predict **whether a passenger survived or did not survive**

+> In the **Cars** section we use a machine learning model to predict **The real price of a Car**

 ## **Technologies**